babadam2002/diyHue/README.md

 > General Note:
 > Please provide some Logs to make it easier for all of us.
 Enable Debug by manually starting diyHue with additional `--debug true` argument.

+## VSYNC serial helper script

+Some contributors prefer to drive DLP-Link shutter glasses from Windows by listening for display VSYNC events and forwarding a trigger byte to a microcontroller over USB serial.
+The new `vsync.py` helper in the repository wraps the same logic that has been floating around in forum threads and adds a configuration file so you no longer have to pass every flag each time you start the script.

+1. Copy `vsync.config.sample.json` to `vsync.config.json` and adjust the
+   `port`, `dll`, `baudrate`, and other values to match your setup.
+2. Install the script dependencies (`pip install pyserial`).
+3. Run the helper with `python vsync.py`.
+Override any value at runtime by passing the corresponding flag (`--port`, `--dll`, `--baudrate`, `--pulse-threshold`, or `--warmup`).

+The script loads `VSYNCWaiter.dll`, waits for VSYNC, rate-limits the pulses according to the configured threshold, and writes `0xAA` to the configured serial port every time a valid VSYNC edge is seen.

 ## Stability